 Floors including sub-floors

-1
+Repair category 1

-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
-Sections of flooring are loose/uneven.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

-Internal joinery and kitchen fittings Repair category 1 Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
-Some wear and tear is noted to the kitchen units and work surfaces.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.